Pelinu97/semiconductor-supply-chain-analysis/README.md

 TSMC holds a dominant position in advanced semiconductor fabrication:

 - Serves as primary manufacturer for US tech firms
-- Embedded deeply in global technology,AI ,telecommunications, and defense-related supply chains.
+- Embedded deeply in global technology, AI, and telecommunications, and critical technology and industrial supply chains

 OSINT assessment: